 - 4 cups vegetable broth

-- 1 cup heavy cream/half and half/milk For vegan/dairy-free, see the notes
+- 1 cup heavy cream, half and half, or milk.
+For vegan/dairy-free, see the notes

 - salt to taste